4 July – 6 September

 Kaleidoscope means «seeing beautiful forms», but its play with forms goes beyond its meaning: the Kaleidoscope inspires us to reflect on other perspectives.
 It combines fragments in new forms and produces a multiplicity of different ways of seeing things that connect or recoil from each other.
 The exhibition presents new acquisitions, works that have rarely been seen or are familiar, series of works or individual pieces.
 The variety reflects the changing views of those protagonists who have helped mould the collection, but also the role of donations in defining new emphases.
 In this encounter between works there can emerge on the one hand relationships or correspondences; on the other hand the individual pieces often have little in common.
 The testing of constellations and contemporary perspectives on the collection allow new contexts to emerge.

-The selection is complemented by the work of current artists from Biel.
+It was important to us to expand our views on the 30 years of collection with the work of contemporary artists from Biel.
 The personal, artistic response of Béatrice Gysin, Katrin Hotz, Jeanne Jacob and Simon Ledergerber to selected works creates a lively dialogue with the collection.

 Béatrice Gysin (b.
 1947 in Zurich, lives and works in Biel) juxtaposes smaller drawings and objects with the 17 heliogravures from Markus Raetz’ portfolio Ombre (2007).
 The artist meticulously selected existing works from her own archive, in which she found parallels, similarities or affinities with Raetz’ graphic work.
 Presented as an installation on tables, the combination creates a contrast, however the subject of seeing accompanies both artists, who question in their work the way perception becomes an everyday routine.
 The result is a quiet, poetic room which invites the viewer’s gaze to sweep over the textures of drawings and hilly alabaster landscapes, to follow the precise lines and discover forms that emerge over and again.
 The juxtaposition demands intense observation from the viewer for narratives, equivalences or sensuous encounters to open.
 As a second juxtaposition, Béatrice Gysin selected the sculptural drawing by Anna Barriball Untitled V (2008), to which she reacts with a three-dimensional drawing on wood and glass.